F97Crossbone/NouveauChrome/README.md

 Repo for the NouveauChrome project, which seeks to modernize the AutoChrome process

 # What is AutoChrome?
 AutoChrome is an early color photography process that utilized colored starch particles to create a color film mask.
-When the black and white film was reverse processed and was backlit a color image would appear
+When the black and white film was reverse processed and was backlit a color image would appear.
+Autochrome is what is known as a screen process, in which a colored screen of some form is placed in front of a panchromatic B&W emulsion.
+A general overview of these processes can be found [Here](https://filmcolors.org/cat/screen-processes/), but there are several process that are of interest in addition to AutoChrome.
+Most commercial screen processes did not use the randomized pattern produced by dyed starch, but rather alternating squares, circles, or lines of a color.
+These processes, such as the Paget or McDonough, more closely resemble what the final NouveauChrome photo will look like.

 # Why update the process?
 AutoChrome is an incredibly complicated process to perform at home.
 While specific details can be found at [John Hilty's](https://www.jonhilty.com/screenplateguide) exhaustive guide, the gist of the process was: